 They also supported that our diet should have significant sources of antioxidants, and we shouldn’t rely on synthetic antioxidants.

 “Dietary and other components of plants form a major source of antioxidants. [..]
 Synthetic antioxidants are recently reported to be dangerous to human health.”

 As you can see, most fruits and veggies have some form of antioxidant.
-Tea and red wine also deserve mentions.
+Tea and red wine are also worth mentioning.

 Wikipedia also has a table with the foods with the most antioxidants.
 Beans and blueberries seem to be the champs but again, keep in mind that one antioxidant doesn’t replace the other.

 So free radicals are atoms with an unpaired electron.
-They can wreak havoc in your cells as they try to compensate for this, and they can do significant damage.
+They can wreak havoc in your cells as they try to compensate for this, and potentially resulting in significant damage.
 Our body generally takes care of them, but sometimes it requires a bit of help, mostly from fruits and vegetables.

 The science isn’t yet settled on this one.
-There are some studies which found that antioxidants do help our bodies fight diseases, but results have mostly been inconclusive.
-Still – it’s better to be on the safe side.
-I mean, what’s there to lose if you eat fresh fruits and veggies?
+There are some studies which have found that antioxidants do help our bodies fight diseases, but results have mostly been inconclusive.
+Still, it’s better to be on the safe side.
+I mean, what’s there to lose by eating fresh fruits and veggies?